riquewill1977/osticket-prereqs/README.md

 - osTicket

 <h2>Installation Steps</h2>
-Let's begin with creating a resource group in microsoft azure.
-This will act as a logical container that will hold related azure resources like network security groups and virtual networks.
+<p>Let's begin with creating a resource group in microsoft azure.
+This will act as a logical container that will hold related azure resources like network security groups and virtual networks.</p>

 <p>Create a resource group via the web portal</p>